White Sox vs. Guardians Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox's Mike Clevinger (2-3) will make his ninth start of the season.
+- The White Sox's Dylan Cease (2-2) will make his 10th start of the season.

+- He has earned a quality start three times in nine starts this season.

+- Cease will look to finish five or more innings for the fourth start in a row.

 |Opponent